courtf68/flixster_starter/README.md

   - Title - the element should have a class of `movie-title`
   - Image - the `img` element should have a class of `movie-poster`
   - Votes - the element should have a class of `movie-votes`
-- [*close*] User can load more current movies by clicking a button at the bottom of the list
+- [x] User can load more current movies by clicking a button at the bottom of the list
   - The button should have an id of `load-more-movies-btn`.
   - When clicked, the page should not refresh.
   - New movies should simply be added to the bottom